jaredhendrickson13/pfsense-automator/README.md

     - **Arguments**:
         - `--all` (`-a`,`-d`,`default`) : Return all users
         - `--username` (`-un`) : Return only configuration for a single user (e.g. `--username=admin`)
+        - `--read-json` (`-rf`) : Prints user data as JSON. _Note: This is useful for developers wanting to integrate pfsense-automator into their own scripts_
         - `--json=<directory_path>` : Exports user data to a JSON file given an existing directory

 - `--setup-wc` : Configures pfSense webConfigurator's advanced options.
 This excludes the webConfigurator protocol and port number as they cannot be changed statefully.
 See `--set-wc-port` below.